-But that's important because as a child I had that privilege.
-You know, I had that privilege of being exposed to, however little or however limited or however restricted or impinged upon due to the education system I was in or the Catholic Church that I was expected to attend, I still had that; those fundamental principles and ideologies supported and reinforced by people in my --some people in my life, you know.
+But that's important because as a child I 10 had that privilege.
+You know, I had that privilege of 11 being exposed to, however little or however limited or 12 however restricted or impinged upon due to the education 13 system I was in or the Catholic Church that I was expected 14 15 to attend, I still had that; those fundamental principles and ideologies supported and reinforced by people in my --16 17 some people in my life, you know.

-But what do we go when there are children and women and people in our communities who don't have that?
-What do we do when systemic bias discrimination and racism are so pervasive that Indigenous peoples -- not just Indigenous peoples, communities and institutions; not just discrimination and bias and dominant colonial ideologies from institutions like academia and government departments being perpetuated against our people, but what do we do

-1 when we see it happening between Indigenous communities 2 themselves?
-When we see it happening between different 3 Indigenous nations or people that are cousins to each 4 other?
+18 But what do we go when there are children and women and people in our communities who don't have 19 that?
+What do we do when systemic bias discrimination and 20 21 racism are so pervasive that Indigenous peoples -- not just Indigenous peoples, communities and institutions; not just 22 discrimination and bias and dominant colonial ideologies 23 24 from institutions like academia and government departments being perpetuated against our people, but what do we do 25 when we see it happening between Indigenous communities 1 themselves?
+When we see it happening between different 2 Indigenous nations or people that are cousins to each 3 4 other?
 What do we do?
 What impact does that have?
-5 It just shows you know, demonstrates the 6 strength of the colonial mentality.
-Well, maybe I'll 7 retract on the word, "strength" but the false foundation 8 upon which the colonial mentality is built, and the way in 9 which it has been allowed to thrive and survive through the 10 reinforcement of particular laws, policies, government 11 agendas, or what have you.
-12 And Albert also mentioned a text by Albert 13 Memmi, which I read a long time ago.
-It talks about this 14 colonizer/colonized relationship and about how the 15 colonized end up in positions where they tend to take on 16 the will of the state.
-And that has been really 17 fundamental to me in understanding and being patient and 18 tolerant in understanding these violent relationships that 19 sometimes exist, even between Indigenous Indigenous 20 peoples.
-21 Next slide, please.
-22 So in addition to the various forms or a 23 part of the various forms of violence that has impacted not 24 just our people and communities but certainly many daily impacts that our people and communities live with as part of everyday life in their community.
+It just shows -- you know, demonstrates the 5 6 strength of the colonial mentality.
+Well, maybe I'll retract on the word, "strength" but the false foundation 7 upon which the colonial mentality is built, and the way in 8 9 which it has been allowed to thrive and survive through the reinforcement of particular laws, policies, government 10 agendas, or what have you.
+11 12 And Albert also mentioned a text by Albert Memmi, which I read a long time ago.
+It talks about this 13 daily impacts that our people and communities live with as part of everyday life in their community.
 And, again, these impacts disproportionately impact upon women.